g4eml/RP2040_OOK48_LCD/README.md

 ### Display
 The display is split into 4 main areas.
 On the left are the Spectrum display and Waterfall.
 These are used to tune the reciever to the correct frequency.

-The Spectrum and Waterfall span from 300 Hz to 2200 Hz.
-Underneath the spectrum display there is an orange band which indicates the correct frequency for decoding (800 Hz) .
+The Spectrum and Waterfall span from 500 Hz to 1100 Hz.
+Underneath the spectrum display there is an orange band which indicates the correct frequency range for decoding (centred on 800 Hz) .
 The receiver needs to be tuned such that the received tone falls withing this orange band.

-When a signal is being received the orange band will turn green to indicate a tone is being detected.

 Received messages will appear at one character per second on the right hand side of the display.
-Characters in Blue have the highest confidence factor but may still be in error.
-Characters in Orange have a lower confidence factor and the chance of an error is higher.

 When Transmitting the Spectrum display is replaced with a RED box and the Text 'TX'.
 The transmitted message appears on the right hand side in red as it is sent.

 ### Controls

 At the bottom of the screen there are 6 touch buttons.
-Only 4 of these are currently in use.
+Only 5 of these are currently in use.

-Clear Screen.
+Clear.
 Clears the Message display.

 Config.
-Displays a config page which allows the QTH Locator Length, Character Period, and GPS Baud Rate to be set.
+Displays a config page which allows settings to be changed.

 Record Button (Red Circle).
 Displayed when a FAT formatted SD card is fitted.
 Click to start recording of text to the SD card.
-Filename will be based on the current time HH_MM_SS.txt.
+(GPS must be active).
+The filename will be based on the current date and time DDMMYY-HHMMSS.txt.

 Stop Button (White Square).
 Displayed when recording is in progress.
 Click to stop recording.